flynx/photobook/scripts/README.md

-The system is designed to minimize the effort in laying out pages, so when designing a book the focus should be on global templates and on helping `make-images.sh` build them rather than trying to layout each spread individually.
+The system is designed to minimize the effort in laying out pages, so when designing a book the focus should be on global templates and on helping `make-spreads.sh` build them rather than trying to layout each spread individually.

 There are several ways to arrive at a book layout starting from the